Souravgoswami/Space-Clock/README.md

 ## Mouse Buttons 🐭

++  **Primary Mouse Button**

+   + Pressing the primary mouse button will show a greetings.
+   + Pressing the primary mouse button on Time and Date will change the Time and Date format.
+   + Pressing the primary mouse button on a custom text will help you drag the text.

 +  **Secondary Mouse Button**

-   Pressing the Secondary mouse button will show a greetings.
-   Pressing the Secondary mouse button on Time and Date will change the Time and Date format.
-   Pressing the Secondary mouse button on a custom text will help you drag the text.

-+  **Primary Mouse Button**

-   Pressing the primary mouse button will change the foreground colour randomly (it generates a random hex colour)
+   Pressing the Secondary mouse button will change the foreground colour randomly (it generates a random hex colour)

 ## Configuring / Customization ⚙️